 The student must satisfy the University's and College's/Program's requirements for completing the withdrawal process.
-Students who leave the University without notifying her/his Dean or Program Director or his/her designee and without completing the established withdrawal procedures within the timeframe required by the College/Program will be automatically withdrawn.
-Students with questions about the withdrawal process should contact her/his Dean or Program Director.
+Students who leave the University without notifying their Dean or Program Director or their designee and without completing the established withdrawal procedures within the timeframe required by the College/Program will be automatically withdrawn.
+Students with questions about the withdrawal process should contact their Dean or Program Director.